Finding the perfect location for filming is extremely important!

 This mansion appeared as Maplehurst in Anne of Green Gables: The Sequel.
 It was built in 1860 by Senator John Macdonald, and the building is currently the campus of a co-ed private school.
 The Victorian domestic architecture and interior designs at De La Salle College "Oaklands" were a perfect fit for The Sequel and The Piano Man's Daughter.

 The Simcoe County Museum is where the Avonlea Schoolhouse is located.
 The scenes where Anne and Diana were bombarded with pinecones and when Anne trespasses on Mr. Sadler's farm were also filmed here.
 This large rural museum has several pioneer buildings and a modern display centre.

-Love learning about our filming places?
+Love learning about our filming locations?
 Why not visit them!

 Take a tour to each of Kevin Sullivan's filming locations in Prince Edward Island with our Official PEI Travel Guide.
-You can find our travel guide included in the PEI Traveler's Kit or as part of the PEI Road Trip Companion Set.
+You can find our travel guide included in the PEI Road Trip Companion Set.

 Read more about filming locations across Canada in “Finding Green Gables, A Comprehensive Guide to all of the Filming Locations,” included in the Anne of Green Gables Blu-ray box set.

 Plus, watch our YouTube video showcasing the Anne of Green Gables filming locations.
 You can find all these places and more featured in our films and shows on Gazebo TV!